 No matter what your business is, if you’re in Tennessee, you’ll benefit from being insured.
 If a non-employee slips and falls due to a workplace hazard or you accidentally damage a client’s property while working in their home, the last thing you need is to pay out-of-pocket for damages.
 In Tennessee, Thimble’s business insurance covers:

 At Thimble, the cost of your small business insurance depends on a variety of factors.
 The amount of risk involved in your business, the industry you’re in, and the amount of business you do all play a part in determining your policy premium.

 Another important factor is your location.
 Larger cities like Memphis or Nashville might have higher premiums on average than smaller municipalities like Clarksville or Johnson City.

 Finally, Thimble will look at factors such as your crew size, coverage amount and the number of years you’ve been in business before determining how much your premium will be.

 By the hour

 By the day

 By the month

 The Volunteer State isn’t just the cultural mecca of the South—it’s a small business owner’s paradise.
 With over a million small businesses operating in the state, it’s no wonder you’re looking to start your own venture in Tennessee.
-And just like all successful businesses, having a good handle on the ins and outs of business insurance requirements is key to keeping things running smoothly.
+And just like all successful businesses, having a good handle on the ins and outs of small business insurance requirements is key to keeping things running smoothly.